-If you notice your dog’s nose is frequently dry, here are four steps you can take to help make the right diagnosis and care for your furry friend.
+If your dog’s nose is rough and starting to crack, here are four steps you can take to make the right diagnosis and care for your furry friend.

 Step 1: Keep Track Of When Your Dog’s Nose Is Dry And Wet